-The following table illustrates the hypothetical simple total return (i.e., not compounded) on the notes that could be realized on the applicable Review Date for a range of movements in the Index Closing Level as shown under the column "Index Closing Level Appreciation / Depreciation at Review Date."
-The following table assumes a hypothetical Strike Value of 800 and a call premium used to calculate the call price applicable to any Review Date of 6.60%, regardless of the appreciation of the Index Closing Level, which may be significant.
-The actual call premium will be determined on the pricing date and will not be less than 6.60%.
+The following table illustrates the hypothetical simple total return (i.e., not compounded) on the notes that could be realized on the applicable Review Date for a range of movements in the Index Closing Level as shown under the column "Index Closing Level Appreciation/Depreciation at Review Date."
+The following table assumes a hypothetical Strike Value of 800 and a hypothetical Call Level of 800 (equal to the hypothetical Strike Value) and reflects the Contingent Buffer Amount of 10%.
+The table assumes that the call premiums used to calculate the call price applicable to the first, second, third and final Review Dates are 5.125%, 10.250%, 15.375% and 20.500%, respectively, regardless of the appreciation of the Index Closing Level, which may be significant; the actual call premiums will be determined on the pricing date.
 There will be only one payment on the notes whether called or at maturity.
 An entry of "N/A" indicates that the notes would not be called on the applicable Review Date and no payment would be made for such date.
-The hypothetical returns set forth below are for illustrative purposes only and may not be the actual total returns applicable to a purchaser of the notes.
+The hypothetical returns set forth below are for illustrative purposes only and may not be the actual total return applicable to a purchaser of the notes.